Phenotype Database Tools

 Inference parameters

-measure_type: Force a measure type onto the measure.
+• value_type: Force a value type onto the measure.
 This skips the classification step, but not the statistics.
 The value of measure type should be a string or left as null or preferably omitted from the configuration if unused, as the default value is null.
-The valid string values are: raw, categorical, ordinal and continuous
+The valid string values are: raw, categorical, ordinal and continuous.

-The measure classification works through the classification_reference_impl function.
+The measure classification works through the inference_reference_impl function.

 The function takes a list of string values and a merged inference configuration.